zaboople/essay/Software/ORM2-RDM2.md

 Payment Person: But -

 King: SILENCE!
 I decree that the logic will be split in two with my mighty sword of kingliness, and half will go to you, the other half to you!
-So be it, and all that! *Waves hands ceremoniously*
+So be it, and all that! *Waves sword ceremoniously*

 Invoice Person: Sigh.
 Ok.